 3. DNA directed deterministic positioning of nanophotonic elements: Systematical study of photonic elements interactions with deterministic positioning at nanometer scale is very important for: a) fundamental understanding of the underlying distance dependent interactions and energy transfer between various photonic elements; b) providing useful models to understand photonic antenna systems existing in nature; c) providing crucial information for constructing artificial biophotonic systems for applications ranging from light harvesting to biosensing.
 Along this line, we aim to use DNA directed self-assembly to: a) study distance dependent effects between metallic nanoparticles and organic fluorophores; b) construct molecular antenna systems for efficient light harvesting; c) construct and understand geometry dependent energy transfers between fluorophores.
 We are also collaborating with theory group to fully understand these nanostructured photonic systems.
 Experiments are designed to test theoretical hypothesis and modeling.
 New models will be developed by taking into account of many experimental parameters resulting from the deterministic positioning of photonic elements.

-Yan Liu received B.S.
-(1993) from Shandong University Department of Applied Chemistry, specialized in Colloidal Chemistry.
+Yan Liu received her B.S.
+(1993) from Shandong University Department of Applied Chemistry, specialized in colloidal chemistry.
 Her Ph.D.
 (2000) work in Columbia University was focused on using second harmonic generation to study the surface properties of colloidal particles.
-She did postdoctoral research in Rockefeller University and Duke University on studying photobiology and photochemistry of proteins and pigment.
+She did postdoctoral research in Rockefeller University and Duke University studying photobiology and photochemistry of proteins and pigment.
 She joined the faculty of Arizona State University at Biodesign Institute in 2004.
-She is currently an Associate Professor in the School of Molecular Science and the Biodesign Institute at ASU.
+She is currently an associate professor in the School of Molecular Science and the Biodesign Institute at ASU.
 Her current research interests focus on understanding the physical chemistry aspects of DNA based self-assembly and developing applications of DNA-directed assembly in nanophotonics and nanomedicine.